 Originally incorporated in 1903, Winter Garden was largely an agricultural community, known for its large citrus industry.
 Several winter freezes in the 1970's and1980's along with the opening of Walt Disney World, changed the nature of the city's economy.
 Although vestiges of the citrus industry remain, today the city's Economic Development Department is targeting new businesses in the digital media, software and hardware, and medical industries.

 Location and Population

 The Garden Theatre originally built in 1935 as a 300 seat movie house.
-After closing in 1963 the building was gutted and and used as a warehouse.
-In February of 2008 it reopened as a community performing arts venue.
+After closing in 1963 the building was gutted and used as a warehouse.
+In February of 2008, it reopened as a community performing arts venue.

 The Winter Garden Heritage Foundation oversees the operation of the Heritage Museum, the History Center and the Railroad Museum.
-The History Center focuses on opportunities for education and research and the museums include collections of memorabilia dating from the early pioneer settlement to the present, with special emphasis on the citrus and railroad industries.
+The History Center focuses on opportunities for education and research, and the museums include collections of memorabilia dating from the early pioneer settlement to the present, with particular emphasis on the citrus and railroad industries.

 For a more modern shopping experience, conveniently located right off RT429, head to Winter Garden Village at Fowler Groves.
-This huge open-air shopping center, which contains mix of specialty, big-box and discount stores...not to mention more than 20 eateries, is the perfect destination for a day of retail therapy.
+This large open-air shopping center, which contains a mix of specialty, big-box, and discount stores, not to mention more than 20 eateries, is the perfect destination for a day of retail therapy.

 Biking, Rollerblading, and Walking

 The 19 mile Apopka to Oakland West Orange Trail runs right through the center of downtown Winter Garden.
 At mile 5 of the trail the Winter Garden Station, located on Plant St., provides parking, restrooms, and picnic benches.
 A short 2-mile ride to the west toward the Oakland Outpost leads past one of the trail highlights, a xeriscape/butterfly garden.